varnish/libvmod-memcached/README.rst

 Example
         ::

-                # Increment key by 1 if set, otherwise set it to 10 with no expiration.
+                # Increment "key" by 1 if set, otherwise set it to 10
+                # with no expiration.
                 set resp.http.value = memcached.incr_set("key", 1, 10, 0);

 decr_set